Updated: June 05, 2025

 How to find the best lenders and rates

-This is because most high street lenders – such as Santander, Barclays and Nationwide – consider these types of mortgages on a case by case basis.
+This is because most high-street lenders—such as Santander, Barclays, and Nationwide—consider these types of mortgages on a case-by-case basis.

 They tend to offer them in addition to your current mortgage.

-As a result, finding the best rates can also be tricky if you’re trying to do this on your own.
+Consequently, finding the best rates can also be tricky if you’re trying to do this on your own.

 While you may be able to eventually find a decent rate, a broker will be able to find you a better deal.
 They also have access to exclusive rate offers that aren’t publicly available and put you in contact with specialist subletting mortgage lenders.